TracyGJG/fp-games/README.md

     [...a, ...es];
 ```

-I was also able to simplify the `mod` function, able to calculate the modulus when given a negative value.
+I was also able to simplify the `mod` function, able to correclty calculate the modulus when given a negative value.

 ```js
 const mod = (x) => (y) => ((y % x) + x) % x;